Proposal: Upload DexArbRouter v1.0.0 (Private, OnlyAddress)

 • Status: Not audited; testnet verification completed.

-• Testnet activity: All test deployments and migrations can be reviewed on Mintscan Osmosis Testnet.
+• Testnet activity: All test deployments can be reviewed on Mintscan Osmosis Testnet.

 Rationale

-• Operational Security: Proprietary routing logic and whitelist execution prevent misuse.
+• Operational Security: Proprietary routing logic and restricted instantiation prevent misuse.

 • Network Efficiency: Optimized multi‑hop execution can improve liquidity utilization in targeted operations.